7 Scripts to Overcome the “I Need to Think About It” Sales Objection

 “__________, what I’m hearing from you is essentially a no – and that’s alright.
 As a sales rep, I hear that all the time and it doesn’t bother me.
 It just means I haven’t yet explained the value proposition right.
 Tell me, what would it take to convince you that this would be a good idea to move forward with – and please be honest with me.”

-Leverage these scripts the next time you get the “I need to think about it” objection and you’ll find that you cut to the chase and improve your closing ratio.
+Leverage these scripts the next time you get the “I need to think about it” objection and you’ll find that you’ll get past the objection and close the sale.